 Second Generation: Sunja

-Sunja’s story underpins the entire book.
-The narrative swings back around to her experience even after the focus has moved to her grandchildren.
+Sunja’s story underpins the book.
+The narrative swings back to her even after the focus has moved on to her grandchildren.
 My biggest gripe with the book is that no one else is quite as interesting as Sunja and her immediate circle.
 Looking back, though, I’m torn between seeing her as an interesting character or as one I just wanted to know more about.
 Her sections were the most engaging because she was the character with the most going on, who remained the most tight-lipped about her thoughts and feelings.

 Sunja’s life is difficult and shaped by her sense of guilt and shame that her husband (Isak) married her with the knowledge that she was already pregnant by another man.
 Isak was in ill health and wanted to give her child a name for all that she and her mother had done for him.
 He’s the picture of virtue, perhaps annoyingly so.
 Even more annoying: When the time skips begin in earnest, Isak is the first character to be shortchanged.
 The rest of the book refers back to their marriage, but for all its importance to the plot and character development, it only exists in snatches.

 Once time starts skipping, it doesn’t stop.
 There are long-awaited confrontations and conversations that are built up, then skipped over.
 Some information (all the key stuff) is told in retrospect, but heart and emotion is tough to convey via summary.
-At times, I felt like I knew these people through an annual holiday card or mass email, but even that gives the pacing too much credit—some characters are offstage for more than a decade.
+At times, I felt like I knew these people through an annual holiday card or mass email, but even that gives the pacing too much credit when some characters are offstage for more than a decade.
 When they resurface, they’re fundamentally different people whose actions are hard to understand because they were also enigmatic as children and teens.

 Third Generation: Noa and Mozasu